caraml-dev/helm-charts/charts/turing/local_development.md

 ## Generate Cluster Credentials

 Vault is needed to store the model cluster credential where models will be deployed.
 For local development, we will use the same Minikube cluster as model cluster.
 In production, you may have multiple model clusters.
-You can use the scripts added in the CaraML charts repo (`caraml/scripts/generate-cluster-creds.sh`) to generate the cluster credentials file in to merlin files, So that the chart will upload it to your local vault when you install CaraML.
+You can use the scripts added in the CaraML charts repo (`./scripts/generate-cluster-creds.sh`) to generate the cluster credentials file in to turing files, So that the chart will upload it to your local vault when you install CaraML.

 ```bash
 > scripts/generate-cluster-creds.sh minikube dev
 ```

-This will generate a cluster-credentials.json file under `charts/merlin/files` directory.
+This will generate a cluster-credentials.json file under `charts/turing/files` directory.
 That file will look like:

 ```json
 {